neuralmagic/sparseml/src/sparseml/pytorch/image_classification/README_image_classification.md

 deliver breakthrough performance for CPUs by leveraging the sparsity and quantization within a network.

-The SparseML installation provides a `sparseml.image_classification.export_onnx` command that you can use to load the checkpoint and create a new `model.onnx` file.
+The SparseML installation provides a `sparseml.image_classification.export_onnx` command that you can use to load the checkpoint and create a new `model.onnx` file in the same directory the framework directory is stored.
 Be sure the `--model_path` argument points to your trained `model.pth` or `checkpoint-best.pth` file.
 Both are included in `<save-dir>/<model-tag>/framework/` from the sparsification run.